-Steve co-founded the Automotive Industry team at Foley, focused on representing automotive suppliers with their full range of legal needs.
-In that role, he has handled corporate, mergers and acquisitions, and finance mandates for a number of tier 1 and tier 2 automotive suppliers.
-Steve served as legal counsel to the CEO Council and China Strategy Council of the Original Equipment Suppliers Association (OESA), and most recently as a member of the steering committee of MichAuto, a statewide organization focused on growing the automotive and mobility industries in Michigan, and counsel to MichAuto's Advocacy Committee.
+Steve co-founded the Automotive Industry team at Foley, focused on representing automotive suppliers and technology companies with their full range of legal needs.
+In that role, he has handled corporate, mergers and acquisitions and finance mandates for a number of automotive suppliers.
+Steve has served as legal counsel to a number of strategy councils of the Original Equipment Suppliers Association (OESA).
+Currently, he co-chairs the Advocacy Committee of MichAuto, a statewide organization focused on growing the automotive and mobility industries in Michigan and driving automotive and mobility policy in Michigan.

 Affiliations and Board Memberships

-Steve has lectured as an instructor for the American Counsel of Corporate Attorneys (on corporate, mergers and acquisitions, economic development and government affairs topics), the National Directors Institute (on “The Board’s Role in M&A” and on “The Board’s Role in Talent Development and Site Selection”), and the Wayne State University Commercial Law Clinic, a course that he helped co-found.
-Steve has also taught courses for the Michigan Institute of Continuing Legal Education, including “Drafting Asset Purchase Agreements and Related Documents” and “Formation and Initial Operation of Business Enterprises-Financing Issues.”
+Steve has lectured as an instructor for the American Counsel of Corporate Attorneys (on corporate, M&A, economic development and government affairs topics), the National Directors Institute (on “The Board’s Role in M&A” and on “The Board’s Role in Talent Development and Site Selection”), and the Wayne State University Commercial Law Clinic, a course that he helped co-found.
+Steve has also taught courses for the Michigan Institute of Continuing Legal Education including “Drafting Asset Purchase Agreements and Related Documents” and “Formation and Initial Operation of Business Enterprises-Financing Issues.”
 He has participated in numerous programs focused on connected and autonomous vehicle technologies in Detroit, Palo Alto, Boston, New York and London, including co-chairing the Thomson Reuters “Concordant Crossroads” program in New York in October 2018 and presenting an update on U.S. autonomous and electric vehicle legal developments at the Financial Times' "Future of the Car Summit" in May 2019.

 Admissions and Professional Memberships